ga-wdi-exercises/bay-swatch/readme.md

   0. Create event handler functions for each event
   0. Search jQuery documentation for methods to fade a DOM element in and out

 0. *I'd like to be able to add more colors of my choosing, so that I'm not limited to just shades of black, red, green, or blue.
-I also want to be able to add any number of swatches of the color I've chosen.*
+I also want to be able to add any number of swatches of the color I've chosen.* (20 min work, 20 min review)
 > The colors added by the user do NOT have to vary in their shade.
 Do not worry about adding in functionality to progressively make each div darker or lighter than the previous.

   >Breaking it down: